 WashU’s Medical Apprenticeship programs provide on-the-job training as you work as an employee toward earning a national credential of a medical assistant or medical administrative position.
-Applicants can pick either a clinical or non-clinical career path once enrolled in the program.
+Applicants can apply for either a clinical or non-clinical career path.

 Our apprentices are full-time WashU employees on day one.
 Apprentices are eligible for WashU’s many benefits, including health, dental and vision care, retirement savings, tuition reimbursements, family and well-being programming, and more.
 While you learn and work, you earn a paycheck.

 WashU’s apprenticeship program model